Walton Gardening Program

 Walton Gardening Program project provides children the opportunity to play in the dirt, plant some seeds, harvest what they grow, and to taste something fresh and delicious.
 It promotes community, local organic food, healthy eating choices, and food sustainability.

 Through this program children learn to grow, harvest and eat nutritiously.
 Outdoor classroom activities integrate the complete food cycle, from seed to table and from table back to soil.
+The goal is to have Walton students foster a lifelong love for the outdoors and to develop an interest for our natural environment.
+Finding out where our food comes from and how it is grown lays the foundation for healthy eating habits and practical life skills.

 Can You Donate any Gardening Tools?